 …of the newspapers.
 Acquired from the estate of Sir John Colville (1915-1987), Winston Churchill’s Private Secretary during the war, and after, right through Churchill’s second stint as Prime Minister.
 No…

-…inches overall).
-EDWINA SANDYS was born December 1938 at No. 79 Chester Square, London, the second child of Winston and Clementine Churchill’s eldest daughter, Diana, and the politician Duncan Sandys….
+…page by the artist.
+EDWINA SANDYS was born December 1938 at No. 79 Chester Square, London, the second child of Winston and Clementine Churchill’s eldest daughter, Diana, and the politician…

 As-new, a virtually mint copy of the Second Edition in the publisher’s original red-cloth clamshell box.
 Reproduces some of the best articles and images from the 12 issues of this…

-A virtually mint copy of the Second Printing of the First Trade Edition in a price-clipped dust jacket.
-The contents are fine.
+As-new copy of the Second Printing of the First American Edition in an unclipped dust jacket.
+The contents are fine….